 Monday, April 15, 2019

 Soot’s Camp is magical this morning.
-Light rises, as does fog in the valley.
+Light rises with fog in the valley.
 A train whistles.
-I sip coffee in my Adirondack looking over the pond.
+I sip coffee in my Adirondack looking across the pond.
 Soot lies in grass below, chewing steak bone from last night’s grill.
 Boards, gravel, and slate are cast about, ready for garden work and carpentry.
-(Weeping willow trees arrive later in the week.
+(Weeping willow trees arrive later.
 They will fill a hollow between pond and swale.)

 Birds surround the deck, toing and froing feeders and tree.
 Algae mass in mats on the pond surface.
 Jelly eggs with tadpole dots double in the green mix.
 Goldfinches, up to five or six, dance and caterwaul on the thistle feeder.
 Geese honk high above in the gray sky.
 A nesting pair paddle quietly below.
 Their ripples unfold across the pond.
 House finches, chickadee, and sparrow gambol and stab at seed.
 Turkey vultures, who against my design nested in a duck box, cluck and beat loud wings.
 I hear a turtle splash from rock-to-water, but I haven’t seen him.
 He’s likely a paint.
 No sign of swamp monster, the big snapper.
 Not yet, but spring is early and cool.
 He will come; maybe he'll grab a cygnet and sup.
 A bullfrog pops his throat, “Harrumph.”
 The peeper chorus will sound off as the day warms.